 That said, it is best to follow the professional courtesies and protocols for leaving your position early if it is necessary such as providing appropriate notice to your employer that you will be leaving your job.

-Employers hire you for an expected period of time, and it is best to fulfill the agreed upon contract length unless there are necessary circumstances that require you to leave.
+Employers hire you for an expected period of time, and it is best to fulfill the agreed-upon contract length unless there are necessary circumstances that require you to cancel your contract and leave.

 In Asia and the Middle East, English teachers typically work on legal full-time contracts that provide benefits such as a salary, paid vacation, flights and housing.
 (Request a free Country Comparison Chart with over 50 top English teaching countries) For these types of English teaching jobs it is standard that you will sign a written contract that outlines all of the details of your employment, pay, benefits and consequences for breach of contract.

 It is important to note that International TEFL Academy and our commitment to providing accurate pre-enrollment advice and lifetime Job Search Guidance serves to prepare you for your transition abroad, and to ensure you know the in’s and out’s of any particular job market to end up with an English teaching job you want, not just “a job”